dusty3d/Films/README.md

 Here may be found the framework for each respective Dusty3D AI film.

 # Explanation
-Every Dusty3D A! film uses the same constructs (below)
+Every Dusty3D AI film uses the same constructs (below)
 - Tools
 - Abstract
 - Setting description